Skip to Content

 Project Description

-The WPP was developed with extensive stakeholder involvement to address water quality issues in the watershed.
-The Spring Creek and Cypress Creek watersheds were also characterized.
-H-GAC also collected, analyzed, and evaluated the results of monitoring data and conducted modeling to understand the conditions and sources of pollutant loading in all four watersheds.
+In addition to the West Fork San Jacinto River and Lake Creek WPP, H-GAC also collected, analyzed, and evaluated the results of monitoring data and conducted modeling to characterize the conditions and sources of pollutant loading in the watersheds of Spring Creek and Cypress Creek watersheds.

 H-GAC also held multiple outreach and education events in the watershed including Texas Stream Team Citizen Scientist Monitoring Trainings through Texas State University, and Texas Watershed Stewards.